NQNStudios/dnd-fractive/source/YawningPortal.md

 {{Quest1}}

 # RESCUE MISSION

+Kerowyn Hucrele is from Oakhurst, and desperately needs help.
+She didn't think she would find it in [Galethspyre]({@Galethspyre}) because they're rich assholes.
+At least in the Yawning Portal, the assholes are adventurers who perk up at the promise of gold, glory, and an adrenaline rush.

 Another party of adventurers, locally based, delved into the Sunless Citadel a month past.
 They were never seen again .
 Two human members of that ill-fated party